Self-Stigma: When Mental Illness Stigma Comes From Within

-I recently participated in a wonderful panel called “Self-Stigma Solutions”, alongside three people who live not only with mental illness but also with the mental health stigma that can come along for the ride – both external and internal.
+I recently participated in a wonderful panel called "Self-Stigma Solutions" alongside three people who live not only with mental illness but also with the mental health stigma that comes along for the ride - both external stigma and internal self-stigma.
 Each person shared the messages they heard, once diagnosed:

 - "your life is over"

 - "you'll never have friends"

 - "you may as well just give up"

 Society's Stigmatizing Messages Create Self-Stigma Within

 Where did these messages come from?
 Sometimes family members, friends, even on a rare and sad occasion from professionals trying to present a "reality check" - and often, from themselves.